 There are different programs to choose from depending on a person's needs.
 It is important that you know what choices exist.
 The newsletter lists the different types of programs, who can apply, and how to complete an application each year.

 You can have your exemption award direct deposited to your bank account by completing the Electronic Payment Registration Form and returning it with your application and a Void Cheque.

-The Residential Property Tax Exemption Application form (not available until June 2017) and a Guide are available each year from Customer Service Centers, the Corporate Call Centre, the Financial Services Department and on this website.
-Each year an advertisement is placed in the newspaper to inform the public that the program is open for applications.
+The Residential Property Tax Exemption Application form and a Guide are available June of every year from Corporate and Customer Services, the 311 Contact Centre, the Financial Services Department and on this website.

-After you have filed your personal income tax for the current income tax year 2016 filed in April 2016 and have received the Notice of Assessment back from Canada Customs and Revenue Agency confirming your income, you can then complete your application.
+After you have filed your personal income tax for the income tax year 2016 filed in with Revenue Canada in 2017 and have received the Notice of Assessment back from them confirming your income, you can then complete your application.